 Although Florida has plenty of lightning, Fred says that our area has “amazing scenery” with “beautiful mountains” that set the stage for stunning views.

-You have narrow window of opportunity to catch lightning in a bottle or with your camera during the magical monsoon season in Arizona.
+You have a narrow window of opportunity to catch lightning in a bottle or with your camera during the magical monsoon season in Arizona.

 - Don’t drive through flowing washes.
 Not ever!